 Their unique combination of narrow ridges, lofty peaks and iridescent blue mountain lakes is quite staggering.
-The massif around the Engadin mountain valley has an amazing number of highlights: icy glaciers, glimpses of the "Ballroom of the Alps" with its and three and four thousand metre high peaks or Engadin's lakes, a ribbon of silver pools stretching along the valley floor.
+The massif around the Engadin mountain valley has an amazing number of highlights: icy glaciers, glimpses of the "Ballroom of the Alps" with its and three and four thousand metre high peaks, or Engadin's lakes, a ribbon of silver pools stretching along the valley floor.

-Whoever would like to explore the scenic beauties of the Upper Engadine by foot will get their money’s worth at Corvatsch.
+Whoever would like to explore the scenic beauties of the Upper Engadin by foot will get their money’s worth at Corvatsch.
 A vast number of worthwhile hikes lead from Sils, Silvaplana, St. Moritz or Pontresina towards and around the Corvatsch region.
-Soon enough one moves above the forest line and enjoys splendid views of glaciers and lakes.
+Soon enough, one moves above the forest line and enjoys splendid views of glaciers and lakes.
 Whether sportive and performance-oriented or for desire and pleasure, every interest finds a suitable route in the Corvatsch hiking area.

-Something for the heart … and for the feet.
-Not only artists have been inspired since time immemorial by the view from the classic mountain.
-People like us are also captivated over and over again by the setting.
-Alone the ascent with the red funicular is a show.
-For over 100 years it has climbed up the steep slope and is the second oldest mountain railway in the Graubünden region.
-Some come to enjoy and have a feast, while others want to hike into the panorama, either down to Pontresina or up to the Segantini Hut and Schafberg, where the famous Italian painter Giovanni Segantini died in seclusion.Back
+Here, you’ll find something for the heart and for the feet.
+Since time immemorial, not only artists have been inspired by the view from the classic mountain, but people like us are also captivated over and over again by the setting.
+The ascent with the red funicular alone is a show.
+For over 100 years, it has climbed up the steep slope and is the second oldest mountain railway in the Graubünden region.
+Some come to enjoy and have a feast, while others want to hike into the panorama, either down to Pontresina or up to the Segantini Hut and Schafberg. where the famous Italian painter Giovanni Segantini died in seclusion.Back